iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 The following steps can be used to read the latest DID document associated with a DID.
 1. Obtain the `Alias ID` from the DID by extracting the `iota-tag` from the DID, see [DID Format](#did-format).
+2. Obtain the network of the DID by extracting the `iota-network` from the DID, see [DID Format](#did-format).
-2. Query the Alias Output corresponding to the `Alias ID`, using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
+3. Query the Alias Output corresponding to the `Alias ID` using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
 Nodes usually include this indexer by default.
-3. Retrieve the value of the `State Metadata` field from the returned output.
-4. Check if its content matches the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+4. Assert that the extracted network matches the one returned from the node.
 Return an error otherwise.
+5. Assert that the `Alias ID` of the returned output matches the `Alias ID` extracted from the DID.
+Return an error otherwise.
+7. Retrieve the value of the `State Metadata` field from the returned output.
+8. Check if its content matches the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+Return an error otherwise.
-5. Decode the DID document from the state metadata.
+9. Decode the DID document from the `State Metadata`.
-6. Replace the placeholder `did:0:0` with the actual DID which can be derived from the `Alias ID` of the output.
+10. Replace the placeholder `did:0:0` with the DID given as input.

 ### Update